erming/erming.github.io/_posts/2014-06-24-jekyll-code-highlighting-with-redcarpet.md

 ### Usage

 To highlight your code, you have to use "code fences".
-Wrap your code inside the fence and redcarpet will highlight it for you.
+Wrap your code inside the fence and Redcarpet will highlight it for you.
 Like this:

 	```javascript
 	function Example() {